12 ESL Activities for Children to Make English Class More Fun

-Attention spans are shorter, and the child’s vocabulary is much more limited—even in his or her native language—meaning that the topics you can discuss are limited as well.
+Attention spans are shorter, and kids’ vocabulary is much more limited—even in their native language—meaning that the topics you can discuss are limited as well.

 1. Art Projects

-Let’s say you’re using an art lesson to follow up acquisition of different color words; you could ask students what color they’re using with the phrase “What color is this?” to get them to practice the vocabulary.
+Let’s say you’re using an art lesson to follow up acquisition of different color words.
+You could ask students, “What color is this?” to get them to practice the vocabulary.

-The same sort of lesson can be used once students become more advanced with other sorts of vocabulary, from fruits to careers to animals, by having students draw pictures using the vocabulary that was introduced in class and then helping them to label their drawings using the words they learned.
+The same sort of lesson can be used once students become more advanced with other sorts of vocabulary (fruits, careers, animals).
+Have students draw pictures using the words and help them label their drawings.

-Get some ideas for more art projects to reinforce vocabulary from Art Projects for Kids, a teacher-approved site filled with resources and ideas.
-We also love these fun ideas from the Artful Parent, craft ideas from Enchanted Learning and the themed crafts from Funology.
+You can find more art project ideas via Art Projects for Kids, a teacher-approved site filled with resources and ideas.
+There’s also fun ideas from Artful Parent, craft ideas from Enchanted Learning and themed crafts from Funology.

 2. Active Games

 The obvious way to use Simon Says is to reinforce a vocabulary lesson involving body parts.
-But what you might not think of is using Simon Says to reinforce the use of action words, like “dance,” “jump” or “clap.”
+It’s also great for action words, like “dance,” “jump” or “clap.”

-Here are several more kinesthetic games in this list that you can try with your learners.
+There are more kinesthetic games in this list that you can try with your young learners.

 3. Singing Songs